arcus-azure/arcus.security/docs/preview/features/secret-store/provider/configuration.md

                        builder.AddConfiguration(config);

                        // Uses the built `IConfiguration` as secret provider, using `:` instead of `.` when looking up secrets.
-                       // Example - When looking up Queue.Name it will be changed to queue:name
+                       // Example - When looking up `Queue.Name` it will be changed to `queue:name`.
                        builder.AddConfiguration(config, secretName => secretName.Replace(".", ":").ToLower());
 #endif
                    });